kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ##### Handle input validation errors

-It's a [good practise](https://github.com/goldbergyoni/nodebestpractices#-610-validate-incoming-json-schemas) to validate a user's inputs both in the client and server side.
-At the server side, I use a library called ['express-validator'](https://express-validator.github.io/docs/) to do the job.
-If any input is invalid, I will handle it by responding with a http code and an error message to inform the user about it.
+It's a [good practise](https://github.com/goldbergyoni/nodebestpractices#-610-validate-incoming-json-schemas) to validate a user's inputs both in the client and server-side.
+At the server-side, I use a library called ['express-validator'](https://express-validator.github.io/docs/) to do the job.
+If any input is invalid, I will handle it by responding with an HTTP code and an error message to inform the user about it.

 For example, when an email provided by a user is invalid, we will exit early by creating an error object with the 'http-errors' library, and then pass it to the `next` function: